COVID-19 Frequently Asked Questions

 For small businesses there are many opportunities for funding.
 Some have been out for a while and are well known and others are still being developed.

-Economic Injury Disaster Loan - Funding to help with your non-payroll expenses.
-This is a loan at a low interest rate and a long term, to make the repayment as easy as possible.
-Businesses may qualify for a $10,000 advance.
+Economic Injury Disaster Loan - This is a loan at a low interest rate and a long term, to make the repayment as easy as possible.

-Conejo Valley Small Business Relief Fund - Grants of up to $2,500 for businesses in Conejo Valley with fewer than 35 employees.
+Conejo Valley Small Business Relief Fund – Offered by the Chamber of Commerce’s Foundation.
+Grants of up to $2,500 for businesses in Conejo Valley with fewer than 25 employees.

 Who can I contact if I have any more questions?